 The hope, however, is for a break though battery technology.
-Here’s a direct comparison of lithium-ion batteries and an aluminium-graphene battery being developed by an Australian company.
 The interesting figures are the energy density, the range and the cost.
 The power figure is a bit odd.
 First of all the units are in energy – and Tesla does have an 85kWh battery pack.
 But the range increase cited does still require 8 times more available energy – not a 15% increase.
 But the energy density claimed is indeed possible according to Cambridge University – which is the important thing.
 A 200kWh battery pack would weigh 100kg, cost $4000 to make and deliver a range of 500km.
 Not as good as claimed but it does depend quite a bit on assumptions.
 Recharge is ultrafast at 15 minutes and would cost about $40.
 As well as being the subject of intense research worldwide -there are graphene batteries going into production for major companies in Spain.

 The rest is just off the shelf parts – steering, electric brakes, air-conditioning, switches, power management, seats, lighting, instruments – sourced from manufacturers as any car maker does today.
 It simplifies things enormously.
 So relatively few moving parts.
 It is more like a desktop computer than a conventional car.
 Parts are plug and play – including the motors – and the whole thing can be custom built in local micro-factories.
 Strong, safe, light, simple, cheap and with spectacular performance – an electrical vehicle in your future seems more likely than not.